logicmonitor/lm-cloud-resource-inventory/README.md

 ## *How long should it take to run these scripts?*

 **AWS**
 * The AWS script may take up to an hour as it needs to check per service, per region, for accessible resources.
 By default all regions are included.
-It is recomended to use the *-r* regions parameter to limit the scope to regions you are actively utilizing to reduce the overall run time of the script.
+It is recommended to use the *-Regions* regions parameter to limit the scope to regions you are actively utilizing to reduce the overall run time of the script.

 **Azure**
 * Depending on how many subscriptions are being counted the script typically takes around 2-3 minutes per subscription.
 By default all subscriptions and resource groups are included.
 Subscriptions can be specified using the *-Subscriptions* parameter as a comma separated list of subscriptions.
 Resource Groups can be specified using the *-ResourceGroups* parameter as a comma separated list of resource groups.